corredD/molstar-me-docs/docs/index.md

 - [Snapshots features](snapshot.md): Add/edit the current list of snapshots/slides and options.
 - [Export mp4 animation](Images_Movies.md): Create and export movies of default animations (rock, spin) and snapshot animations.
 - Viewport settings: Advanced viewport and rendering settings.
-- Behavior settings: Advanced settings of the app, such as controlling mouse-click behavior.

 #### **2 Middle panel**

 This is the viewer where the model is displayed for manipulation in three dimensions (3D).
 In the viewer panel, the animation controller is displayed at the top left when there are snapshots.
 A description text panel appears on the left side of the viewer if a description is provided in the current snapshot.
 The description can be hidden, and its size can be controlled using the dedicated button.
-The size control also affects the tooltip that appears at the bottom right of the viewer when the mouse hovers over or clicks on a given protein.
 At the top right, this menu provides users with quick access to some commonly used operations for the 3D canvas.
 It is located towards the right side of the 3D canvas and has the following functions.

 |**Function**|**Description**|**Icon**|
 | :-: | :-: | :-: |